 The MIDCM program is one of the specialization tracks offered through the Global Studies Minor Program.
 MIDCM provides access to highly-qualified faculty and development practitioners, encourages the pursuit of internship opportunities, and allows the integration of volunteer and study abroad experiences.
 The MIDCM program totals 16 credits, and is organized around a set of core and capstone courses, electives, and a practicum experience that involves substantive engagement with the fields of development or conflict management.
 Students from all majors are encouraged to apply and investigate the ways in which MIDCM can supplement their own field of study.

 The MIDCM recruits students once per academic year, at the beginning of the Spring semester.
 Applications for Fall 2020 are now welcomed.
 Please fill out the application form in this link.
-Applications are due by February 28, 2020.
+Applications are accepted on a rolling basis.
 For more information, please emails us to MIDCMinfo [at] umd.edu.